AnyLog-co/documentation/background processes.md

 ### Operator data archival

+#### Archival of the log files:

 Data is treated by the Operator as a sequence of log files that are stored in local databases.
+Every log file has a representation as a JSON file.
+These files are stored in a special archival and are used in the following processes:
+1) In the process of High Availability, when data is replicated between nodes.
+2) In recovery processes.
-When a log file is ingested, it is copied to an archive (if the archive configuration option is set to **true** in the AnyLog **run operator** command).
+To enable the archival,  set to **true** in the AnyLog **archive_json** option in the **run operator** command.

 The root of the archive folder is assigned to the key **archive_dir** in the dictionary.
 Use the following command to view the path to the archive root:
 ```anylog
 get !archive_dir
 ```